SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/Write_files_to_SciSoft.md

     tarball name should be the \"dot version\" (underscores replaced by periods, and no initial \"v\"), e.g. 01.02.00.

--   It is a good idea to check the contents of the generated tarball.\
+-   It is a good idea to check the contents of the generated tarball.

         tar -tf *.bz2

--   Next, upload the tarball to scisoft using script copyToSciSoft.\
+-   Next, upload the tarball to scisoft using script copyToSciSoft.

-        copyToSciSoft *.bz2
+        copyToSciSoft --node scisoftgpvm01.fnal.gov *.bz2

 -   If you need to replace an existing tarball, you first need to log in to scisoftportal.fnal.gov and delete the existing version from